WooCommerce vs Shopify: Which Is Better For You?

 |Tax automation||Shopify shipping discounts|

 So, it seems enough even for a growing online business; however, WooCommerce, with its 400+ official and thousands of third-party plugins, has a bit more to offer:

-After all, Shopify has all it takes to run an eCommerce store but WooCommerce has extra features like unlimited online stores you can build, unlimited staff accounts and product variants, as well as a possibility to integrate different POS.
+After all, Shopify has all it takes to run an eCommerce store but WooCommerce has extra features like unlimited online stores you can build.

-Both Shopify and WooCommerce come SEO-friendly already.
+Both Shopify and WooCommerce comes SEO-friendly already.
 Shopify automatically generates meta tags and handles site copies.
-Also, it has a bunch of apps to boost SEO.
+It's fast out-of-the-box, and it has a bunch of apps to boost the SEO of your store.

 On the other hand, with WooCommerce and WordPress that's all on you what kind of host you're going to choose.

 You can dig deeper into meta info with the WordPress eCommerce platform.
 And that can be done with ease by installing plugins like Yoast SEO.
 It's not only easy to use but also gives you some helpful insights.

 Which choice is better for you will depend on how much skill in SEO you have and how much time you want to spend on it.

 If you are not keen on doing SEO yourself, Shopify will take care of the basic things like meta's to help your site stand out.
 However, WooCommerce has a bit more flexibility to achieve your goals.

 WooCommerce vs Shopify Support